-Taiwan is a fantastic place to live and Tim and I both highly encourage people to come here for a year or longer, whether it’s to teach english, find a regular job, or come to study.
+Taiwan is a fantastic place to live and many people who have made the move highly encourage people to come here for a year or longer, whether it’s to teach English, find a regular job, or come to study.

-Below are the top 5 reasons that I think Taiwan is an awesome place to live.
+Below are the top 5 reasons why Taiwan is an awesome place to live.